Cash Is King; Stop Letting The Banks Rob You

 After reading Dave’s material, I still laugh when people tell me having a mortgage isn’t the same as renting.
 They truly don’t think about the billions of dollars in advertising that went into making them think that way.
 But you can’t get a word in with these people… they are stuck unwilling to open their mind that the government actually wants you renting from the banks… and for 30 years at that or 40 if you read the article above.
 Did you know Japan has a 100 year mortgage?
 As Dave would say, “Do you really own your home?
 Try not making 3 mortgage payments and see who owns it!”
 I’m going to be honest, I’m not where I am today if Nic didn’t bring Dave Ramsey into my life.

 Which brings me to my new house.
-Today I wrote a check and bought my house cash.
+Recently I wrote a check and bought my house cash.
 It’s not a big house… just a 3 bedroom colonial with 1 and 1/2 baths but at 35 years old I’ve completed the debt snowball and am building wealth for the first time in my life.
 If I can do this, you can do this.
 It was only 3 short years ago that I was buried in consumer debt, lived paycheck to paycheck, read Dave’s books and I decided to take control of my future by changing careers and bucking the trend.
 My service is designed to help people grow their portfolios… my hope is that if I’m successful in helping you… Dave Ramsey might help you figure out where to put those profits.

 Bottom line… if you want financial freedom you have to fight for it… otherwise the government and big banks will bleed you out because it’s what’s good for them and not what’s good for you.